pulumi/pulumi/docs/design/mugl.md

 Each resource has a type token (in [the usual Mu sense](mupack.md)), an optional ID assigned by its provider, an optional list of moniker aliases, and a bag of properties which, themselves, are just JSON objects with optional edges inside.
-Any edges within a resource's properties connect it to dependency resources; because snapshots are DAGs, all dependency resource definitions will lexically precede the dependent resource within the MuGL file.
+Edges inside properties connect one resource to another; because snapshots are DAGs, all dependency resource definitions will lexically precede the dependent resource within the MuGL file, ensuring single pass deserializability.

 For example, imagine a resource snapshot involving a VPC, Subnet, SecurityGroup, and EC2 Instance: